teodoradima/homebridge-samsung-air-conditioner-smart-things/README.md

 ## Installation
 1. Install [Homebridge](https://github.com/nfarina/homebridge).
 2. Install this plugin by running `npm install -g homebridge-samsung-air-conditioner-smart-things`.
-3. Setup your Air conditioner devices in the smartthings app
+3. Setup your Air conditioner devices in the smartthings app.
 4. Login and generate a new [token](https://account.smartthings.com/tokens#) for the smartthings api.
      - Make sure you select all scopes in the devices section.
-     - Make sure you can see the devices you want to use for the current user, in the ["My Devices" tab](https://account.smartthings.com/)
+     - Make sure you can see the devices you want to use for the current user, in the ["My Devices" tab](https://account.smartthings.com/).
 5. Copy the token and paste it in the token property of the plugin (config.json).
+6. [Optional] In case your smartthings account returns the temperature in Fahrenheit, set the Temperature unit config property to F and also make sure that your device in HomeKit is also set to Fahrenheit.
+Otherwise leave the default value for Temperature unit.

 ## Features
 - Import all AC devices in your smartthings account